Marcdnd/p2pool-brl-coins/README.md

 Running P2Pool:
 -------------------------
-Run P2Pool with the "--net litecoin" option.
+Run P2Pool with the "--net sambacoin" option.
-Run your miner program, connecting to 127.0.0.1 on port 9327.
+Run your miner program, connecting to 127.0.0.1 on port 24006.
-Forward port 9338 to the host running P2Pool.
+Forward port 11256 to the host running P2Pool.

-Litecoin's use of ports 9332 and 9332 conflicts with P2Pool running on the Bitcoin network.
-To avoid problems, add these lines to litecoin.conf and restart litecoind:
+The standard ports to samabcoint.conf are:

-    rpcport=10332
+    rpcport=11233
-    port=10333
+    port=11255

 Sponsors:
 -------------------------